Hikes, Walks & Trails

 - Please ensure that the lights are switched off before you leave.

-- Be aware: there are baboons in the vicinity of the Hut.
-When given the opportunity they will enter the hut and destroy property and personal belongings.
+- Please be mindful during your hike as there are baboons along the trail and in the vicinity of the Hut.
+When given the opportunity they will enter the hut and destroy property and your personal belongings.
 When you leave, please ensure that all the doors and windows of the Overnight Hut are closed and locked so that baboons cannot enter.
+When hiking with food ensure that no food is visible and request that you do not feed the baboons at any point.
+The familiarity or aggression demonstrated by certain baboons is a consequence of inappropriate human behaviour over many years, in particular feeding of the animals, which has led them to associate people with food.

 Free Guided Walks at Cape Point